mekinsie/mrRobogersNeighborhood/README.md

 ## Description

-_This web application takes a number from a user and returns a range of numbrs from 0 to their inputted number with some surprise exceptions._
+_This web application takes a number from a user and returns a range of numbrs from 0 to their inputted number with some surprise messages._

+_Logic:_
+* _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
+* _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
+* _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_

+_However, 3 takes priority over 2, and 2 takes priority over 1._
+_Ex:_
+* _The 3 in 23 takes priority over the 2, so the message will be "Won't you be my neighbor?"_
+* _The 2 in 21 takes priority over the 1, so the message will be "Boop"._

 ## Setup/Installation Requirements
 * _Go to https://github.com/mekinsie/mrRobogersNeighborhood_